 If you have been charged with committing a crime and ordered to remain in until trial, you will be held in a provincial correctional centre.
 These centres are operated by the B.C.
-Corrections Branch of the Ministry of Justice.
+Corrections Branch of the Ministry of Public Safety and Solicitor General.

 Provincial correctional centres have different levels of security and control.
 These centres house people who are:

 - Remanded while they await their trial or sentence

 - Detained under the Immigration and Refugee Protection Act while waiting for a court decision

 - Serving a jail sentence of less than two years

 If you are sentenced to two years or more in jail, you may spend up to 15 days in a provincial correctional centre until you are transferred to a federal correctional centre.